By-Ache Side Effects

 11. Koulouris Z, Tierney MG, Jones G "Metabolic acidosis and coma following a severe acetaminophen overdose."
 Ann Pharmacother 33 (1999): 1191-4

-Not all side effects for By-Ache may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of By-Ache may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about By-Ache (acetaminophen / phenyltoloxamine / salicylamide)